FamilyKeeper vs. Bark 2026: Simple Parental Controls or Full Protection?

 • Bark Home: $6.00/mo for controlling screen time and filtering websites across all connected devices in the home

-• Bark Phone: $39.00/mo + cost of phone for total parental control; includes app approvals, contact monitoring, and more
+• Bark Phone: $39.00/mo for total parental control; includes app approvals, contact monitoring, and more

 Winner: Bark.
-With their wide range of plans (like Bark Jr. and Bark Premium), they provide flexibility for families of all needs.
+With its wide range of plans, Bark provides flexibility for families of all needs.

 Which app has the better monitoring and alerts?

-Bark leads the way when it comes to monitoring and flagging risky behavior.
-With the capability to keep tabs on over 30 different social media apps, Bark provides a level of coverage that is hard to beat.
+Bark leads the way in monitoring and flagging risky behavior.
+With the ability to track over 30 social media apps, Bark provides coverage that is hard to beat.

 FamilyKeeper, by comparison, offers more basic monitoring and lacks the ability to provide real-time insights into conversations or social media activity.